Click for Ticket Information!

 Friday, April 24, 2015 at 8:00 PM

 Saturday April 25, 2015 at 8:00 PM

 2006 N. Main St., Del Rio, Texas

-We are now accepting Credit/Debit cards for ticket purchases by phone and in the office.
+We will be accepting Credit/Debit cards for ticket purchases by phone and in the office.

 General Admission Tickets Also Available at: